Unplanned Pregnancy Options

 There are fake clinics run by anti-choice organisations.
-They may not give you incomplete and incorrect information about your options.
+They may give you incomplete and incorrect information about your options.
 They may try to frighten you with misleading images and wrong information to prevent you from choosing to have an abortion.

 They may tell you that you are not pregnant or that you are in an earlier gestation to prevent you from accessing treatment abroad.
 Often, the fake crisis pregnancy clinics are located very close to real and reputable support organisations like ours.